 One of my most important daily home organizing routines, for an enjoyable morning, happens the “night before”.

-So here are my simple organizing tips on getting your mornings easier and who knows, stress-free. (hey with kids & work to juggle we might as well smile, right?)
+So here are my simple organizing tips on making your mornings easier and, who knows, stress-free. (hey, with kids & work to juggle, we might as well smile, right?)

 Simple steps for a morning routine: